seddonym/seddonym.github.io/_posts/2019-04-15-why-dependency-inversion.md

 # Conclusion: complex is better than complicated

 If you want to avoid your code getting into a mess, it's not enough merely to separate concerns.
-You must control the relationships between those concerns.
-In order to gain the benefits of a more modular system, you will sometimes need to use dependency inversion to make your dependencies flow in the opposite direction to what comes naturally.
+You must control the *relationships* between those concerns.
+In order to gain the benefits of a more modular system, you will sometimes need to use inversion of control to make control flow in the opposite direction to what comes naturally.

 The [Zen of Python](https://en.wikipedia.org/wiki/Zen_of_Python) states: